Our law firm is handling baby food autism lawsuits in all 50 states.

 August 30, 2022

-The earliest baby food autism lawsuits were filed in March 2021 after the release of a Congressional report about the levels of heavy metals in baby foods.
+The earliest baby food autism lawsuits were filed in March 2021, after a Congressional report about the levels of heavy metals in baby foods was released.

 Our lawyers went back and looked at the status of many of the earliest cases.
 The plaintiffs have voluntarily dismissed a large percentage of them.